Finnish Civil War: Contest for leadership

 Russian soldiers in Helsinki.
 Prior to 1917, they sustained Finland's stability, after the February Revolution, the Russian troops became a source of social unrest.

 The passing of the Tokoi Senate bill called the "Law of Supreme Power" (laki Suomen korkeimman valtiovallan käyttämisestä, more commonly known as valtalaki; maktlagen) in July 1917, triggered one of the key crises in the power struggle between the social democrats and the conservatives.
 The fall of the Russian Empire opened the question of who would hold sovereign political authority in the former Grand Duchy.
 After decades of political disappointment, the February Revolution offered the Finnish social democrats an opportunity to govern; they held the absolute majority in Parliament.
 The conservatives were alarmed by the continuous increase of the socialists' influence since 1899, which reached a climax in 1917.

 The "Law of Supreme Power" incorporated a plan by the socialists to substantially increase the authority of Parliament, as a reaction to the non-parliamentary and conservative leadership of the Finnish Senate between 1906 and 1916.
 The bill furthered Finnish autonomy in domestic affairs: the Russian Provisional Government was only allowed the right to control Finnish foreign and military policies.
-The Act was adopted with the support of the Social Democratic Party, the Agrarian League, part of the Young Finnish Party and some activists eager for Finnish sovereignty.
+The Act was adopted with the support of the Social Democratic Party, the Agrarian League, part of the Young Finnish Party and the Finnish activists eager for Finnish sovereignty.
 The conservatives opposed the bill and some of the most right-wing representatives resigned from Parliament.